michelsalib/BCCEnumerableUtility/README.md

 ##Enumerable Utility

-The enumerable utility library provides an easy way to manipulate enumerables.
+The enumerable utility library provides an easy way to manipulate collections.
 This library contains:

-- An `Enumerable` trait with many usefull methods
 - A `String` class that uses `Enumerable` and adds more wonderful methods
 - A `Collection` class that helps you rapidly leverage the `Enumerable` trait
 - A `Dictionary` class that is an indexed `Collection`